vs MarketManVendor comparison

 • SBA forecasting for non-smooth demand (specialty items that don't sell every day)

-• Layer 1 AI: parses supplier replies (email, WhatsApp, forwarded mailboxes) and auto-updates orders — the same problem class addressed by Microsoft's Supplier Communications Agent, built into a $50/month SMB workflow
+• Layer 1 AI: parses supplier replies (email, WhatsApp, forwarded mailboxes) and creates reviewable order updates — the same problem class addressed by Microsoft's Supplier Communications Agent, built into a $50/month SMB workflow

 • Layer 2 AI: insights chatbot for daily food cost, margin trends, supplier spend, custom reports